 The work certainly doesn’t get any easier.
 The old splintered telephone poles just have fewer participants bear crawling over them.
-Just 19 players in a lean time for the moguls football program.
+Just 19 players in a lean time for the Moguls football program.

-“We’ve got to adapt and continue to everything we can to do everything we can to continue to do what this program’s been know for, so, we’ve got a lot of work ahead of us this year,” said Patrick Corcoran.
+“We’ve got to adapt and continue to everything we can to do everything we can to continue to do what this program’s been known for, so, we’ve got a lot of work ahead of us this year,” said Patrick Corcoran.

 The moguls will play a modified schedule this year, including three junior varsity games in place of varsity games.

 “I wasn’t too excited about it, being a senior… Playing a lot of younger guys.
 I’m going to be hitting some dudes pretty hard,” said Kameron Redder.

 “We were upset, obviously, at first, but the more that me and the older guys sat back and thought about it, we realized how much of a good thing this could be, so.
 We kind of put our pride aside,” said Cameron Thorton.

 “Well… It’s tough.
 Especially for your seniors.
 They’re giving up a couple of Friday nights.
 But in the end for the program itself and to be fair the freshman and sophomores who didn’t play a JV game last year.
 49:56 I think it’s important in that aspect to get those guys a little bit of experience,” said Patrick Corcoran.

 More than half of the Moguls squad is made up of Freshman and Sophomores, but the team’s senior leadership was apparent early on in the first practice a little after 7:00 AM on August 5th.

 “Hard work, Dedication… Keeping them guys working 24/7 and not cheating out on a rep, but just keep going hard all the time a 100%,” said Kameron Redder.